learning-software-engineering/learning-software-engineering.github.io/Topics/System_Design/database_schemas_ER_diagrams.md

 * If you are really interested in database systems I would reccomend taking CSC343 as you will go into a lot more details than covered here as well as learn about making queries and relational algebra.

 * https://www.lucidchart.com/pages/er-diagrams#:~:text=Make%20an%20ERD-,What%20is%20an%20ER%20diagram%3F,each%20other%20within%20a%20system.
 This is a helpful guide on ER diagrams that goes into heavy details.

+* https://youtu.be/3BZz8R7mqu0?si=yjFV2lpJD1Ovexf.
+This is a short video giving a high level idea of what a database schema is.

+* https://www.educative.io/blog/what-are-database-schemas-examples.
+Another good resource that explains what a database schema is.
+Gives a SQL and a NoSQL example.